vijayanajay/stock_rule_based/stories/story_014_rule_performance_analysis_and_memory.md

 ```

 ## Definition of Done
-- [ ] All acceptance criteria are met and have been tested.
+- [x] All acceptance criteria are met and have been tested.
-- [ ] The `analyze-rules` command generates a correctly formatted Markdown file.
+- [x] The `analyze-rules` command generates a correctly formatted Markdown file.
-- [ ] The analysis logic correctly queries the entire database history and aggregates stats for all rules.
+- [x] The analysis logic correctly queries the entire database history and aggregates stats for all rules.
-- [ ] The bug in the daily signals report is fixed; `Current Price` and `Return %` are now correct.
+- [x] The bug in the daily signals report is fixed; `Current Price` and `Return %` are now correct.
-- [ ] The position management logic in `reporter.py` has been refactored for simplicity and correctness.
+- [x] The position management logic in `reporter.py` has been refactored for simplicity and correctness.
-- [ ] The feature is covered by both unit and integration tests.
+- [x] The feature is covered by both unit and integration tests.
-- [ ] All code passes `mypy --strict` and adheres to project hard rules.
+- [x] All code passes `mypy --strict` and adheres to project hard rules.

 ## Detailed Task List

 - **Task 1: Implement `analyze-rules` command in `cli.py`**
-  - [ ] Add the new Typer command with the `--output` option.
+  - [x] Add the new Typer command with the `--output` option.
-  - [ ] Add logic to call the reporter and write the output file.
+  - [x] Add logic to call the reporter and write the output file.
-  - [ ] Implement error handling for database not found or other exceptions.
+  - [x] Implement error handling for database not found or other exceptions.

 - **Task 2: Implement `analyze_rule_performance` in `reporter.py`**
-  - [ ] Write the SQL query to fetch all strategies.
+  - [x] Write the SQL query to fetch all strategies.
-  - [ ] Implement the loop to parse JSON and aggregate stats in a dictionary.
+  - [x] Implement the loop to parse JSON and aggregate stats in a dictionary.
-  - [ ] Implement the final processing loop to calculate averages and top symbols.
+  - [x] Implement the final processing loop to calculate averages and top symbols.
-  - [ ] Ensure the results are sorted correctly.
+  - [x] Ensure the results are sorted correctly.

 - **Task 3: Implement `format_rule_analysis_as_md` in `reporter.py`**
-  - [ ] Create the function to generate the Markdown table from the analysis data.
+  - [x] Create the function to generate the Markdown table from the analysis data.
-  - [ ] Ensure correct formatting for numbers, percentages, and text alignment.
+  - [x] Ensure correct formatting for numbers, percentages, and text alignment.

 - **Task 4: (Bug Fix) Refactor Position Management in `reporter.py`**
-  - [ ] Delete the `_manage_open_positions` and `_calculate_open_position_metrics` functions.
+  - [x] Delete the `_manage_open_positions` and `_calculate_open_position_metrics` functions.
-  - [ ] Modify `generate_daily_report` to include a single, consolidated loop for processing open positions.
+  - [x] Modify `generate_daily_report` to include a single, consolidated loop for processing open positions.
-  - [ ] Ensure the new logic correctly identifies positions to hold vs. close and calculates all required metrics.
+  - [x] Ensure the new logic correctly identifies positions to hold vs. close and calculates all required metrics.
-  - [ ] Verify that data fetching calls within the loop are correct and efficient.
+  - [x] Verify that data fetching calls within the loop are correct and efficient.

 - **Task 5: Add Comprehensive Tests**
-  - [ ] In `tests/test_reporter_advanced.py`, add tests for `analyze_rule_performance` using a pre-populated in-memory DB.
+  - [x] In `tests/test_reporter_advanced.py`, add tests for `analyze_rule_performance` using a pre-populated in-memory DB.
-  - [ ] Add a test for `format_rule_analysis_as_md` to check for correct output.
+  - [x] Add a test for `format_rule_analysis_as_md` to check for correct output.
-  - [ ] In `tests/test_cli_advanced.py`, add an integration test for the `analyze-rules` command.
+  - [x] In `tests/test_cli_advanced.py`, add an integration test for the `analyze-rules` command.
-  - [ ] In `tests/test_reporter_position_management.py`, update tests to reflect the refactored logic and verify the bug fix.
+  - [x] In `tests/test_reporter_position_management.py`, update tests to reflect the refactored logic and verify the bug fix.

 - **Task 6: Update `DEVELOPMENT_ROADMAP.md`**
-  - [ ] Mark Story 014 as complete.
+  - [x] Mark Story 014 as complete.
-  - [ ] Update the "Current Story" to Story 015.
+  - [x] Update the "Current Story" to Story 015.
-  - [ ] Ensure the dependency map is correct.
+  - [x] Ensure the dependency map is correct.

 # KISS Signal CLI - Development Stories Roadmap

-## Current Status: Story 014 Ready for Development
+## Current Status: Story 015 Ready for Development

 ### Completed Stories ✅
-- **Story 001 - 013:** All foundational, backtesting, persistence, reporting, and rule expansion stories are complete.
+- **Story 001 - 014:** All foundational, backtesting, persistence, reporting, and rule expansion stories are complete.

 ### Current Story 🚧
-- **Story 014:** Implement Rule Performance Analysis and Memory (🚧 Ready for Development)
+- **Story 015:** Advanced Portfolio Management & Risk Controls (🚧 Ready for Development)

 ### Planned Stories Pipeline 📋

-**Story 015: Advanced Portfolio Management & Risk Controls**
+**Story 015: Advanced Portfolio Management & Risk Controls (Current)**
 - **Priority:** HIGH
 - **Story Points:** 13
 - **Dependencies:** Story 014